 She would throw herself up against the floor and beginning hitting her head on it, when she's doing like this, trying to persuade her to stop is impossible until she's weak and tired and her cries become very weak.

-The part that scared me the most was the head-hitting on wall part, but I tried not to take it to heart as I’ve heard of how toddler tantrums are sometimes.
+The part that scared me the most was the head-hitting on the wall part, but I tried not to take it to heart as I've heard of how toddler tantrums are sometimes.

 Getting her to focus was hard too, by that time she wasn't talking much and when you call her name she wouldn't answer, I saw this as a act of defiance but after many such occasions, I decided she probably had ear problem so I took her to my doctor who referred me to another specialist.